quinnhyx/personal-ai-ops/README.md

 - Create a new project and enable Gmail API

-- Download credentials.json and place it in the project root
+- Download `credentials.json` and place it in the project root

 - Add your Gmail address as a test user if the app is unverified

+- Do not upload `credentials.json` onto Github

 5. Run the FastAPI server
 ```bash